kiagnose/kiagnose/README.md

 A checkup is a containerized application, which checks that a certain cluster functionality is working.
 A checkup can be provided by a third party vendor, and should adhere to the Kiagnose checkup API.

-Kiagnose can execute a checkup in:
+Kiagnose executes a checkup in an existing Namespace.
-1. An existing Namespace.
-2. A dedicated ephemeral Namespace, which is disposed when the checkup finishes.

 Kiagnose passes user-supplied configuration to the checkup, and reports the checkup's results upon termination.

 # Usage